astronomer/astro-blog/posts/change-data-capture-cloudsql-postgres-with-apache-airflow-1.md

     └── requirements.txt # For any Python packages
     ```

 2. For version consistency at the time of writing, let's manually set the image our `Dockerfile` uses.
-Open the `Dockerfile`, change the contents to read:
+Open the `Dockerfile` and change the contents to read:

     ```docker
     FROM quay.io/astronomer/ap-airflow:1.10.14-1-buster-onbuild
     ```

 3. Next, In the `dags` directory create a new python file with appropriate naming of your choice, such as `change_data_capture.py`.
-Now (with docker running) start up airflow from the CLI by running:
+Now (with docker running) start up Airflow from the CLI by running:

     ```bash
     astro dev start